 Simple English definitions for legal terms

-Read a random definition: production of suit
+Read a random definition: office of honor

 Parole revocation is when someone who was released from prison early on parole is sent back to prison because they did not follow the rules of their parole.
 This can happen if they commit another crime or violate any of the conditions of their parole.